 I’m no expert on toilet paper manufacturing, so please be indulgent when I start throwing random numbers in this example to illustrate the manufacturing concepts discussed.

 We’ve been using toilet paper for some time now, and most of us aren’t planning to stop using it anytime soon, so we would think it’s a mature product.
 So let’s consider it as a mature product, manufactured in a make-to-stock environment.
 But toilet paper comes with all sorts of varieties: some like it with 2 or 3 layers, some like it quilted with various patterns, some even enjoy it with rainbow and unicorn printings – something to celebrate, I guess!
 Not all of these variations of toilet paper rolls require large volumes, so let’s consider rolls with custom printings are manufactured in a make-to-order environment.

-In a MTS environment, we usually maintain specific stock levels in inventory, and new orders are fulfilled from inventory.
+In an MTS environment, we usually maintain specific stock levels in inventory, and new orders are fulfilled from inventory.
 Production rate and capacity planning is based on sales forecasts with possible adjustments.
-For example if inventory starts to build-up or if unexpected downtime occurs and threatens to delay everything.
+For example, if inventory starts to build up or if unexpected downtime occurs and threatens to delay everything.
 We won’t dive into detailed sales forecasts and demand planning for now (probably a future post topic), but it will have a major impact on production planning.

 In a make-to-order environment, we usually wait for customer orders to come before making anything, and we fulfill a backlog of orders to promise dates.